Domiii/squishy.js/README.md

 squishy.js
 ==========

-Random collection of Javascript utilities.
+Small (more or less random) collection of Javascript utilities.